Abhi0065/AI_Girlfriend_Node/README.md

 5. **Open in browser**

-   Navigate to `http://localhost:5000` and start chatting with Khushi!
+   Navigate to `http://localhost:5000` and start chatting with alexa!

 ## 🎯 How to Use

 1. **Grant Microphone Permission**: Allow microphone access when prompted
 2. **Press the Microphone Button**: Click the purple microphone button to start speaking
-3. **Speak Naturally**: Talk to Khushi as you would with a friend
+3. **Speak Naturally**: Talk to alexa as you would with a friend
-4. **Listen to Response**: Khushi will respond both in text and voice
+4. **Listen to Response**: alexa will respond both in text and voice
 5. **Continue Conversation**: Keep the conversation going by pressing the mic button again

 ## 🛠️ Technical Stack